Washington, D.C., Admission Act: Opinion

 A poll conducted by YouGov in June 2020 following the passing of the bill by the House of Representatives during the 116th Congress found opinion remained divided on the issue, with 40% in favor of D.C.'s admission as a state and 41% opposed.
-In this poll, 37% of respondents believed that admitting D.C. would favor Democrats over Republicans, while 30% felt it would benefit both parties equally.
+In this poll, 37% of respondents believed that admitting D.C. would favor Democrats over Republicans, while 30% felt it would benefit both parties equally and 5% felt it would favor Republicans over Democrats.

 Other polls have shown a more positive reception to statehood.
-A poll undertaken in September 2020 by Data for Progress, a progressive think tank that itself supports statehood, found that support was at 43%, a seven percent increase on a previous poll by the same group in March 2019.
-Another poll conducted by Data for Progress in February 2021 found that now 54% of likely voters supported D.C.
-Statehood, and just 35% were opposed.
+A poll undertaken in September 2020 by Data for Progress, a progressive think tank that itself supports statehood, found that support was at 43%, a seven-percent increase on a previous poll by the same group in March 2019.
+Another poll conducted by Data for Progress in February 2021 found that 54% of likely voters supported D.C. statehood, and just 35% were opposed.
 Geoffrey Skelly at FiveThirtyEight noted that the question asked if they supported giving statehood "to the more than 714,000 Americans who live in Washington, D.C., so they can elect voting Senators and Representatives, just like Americans in every other state?", and suggested that it may have primed people in the poll to be more likely to give support for the measure.
 The reverse effect of this was seen when Rasmussen Reports asked the statehood question but stressed the constitutional objections to making the District of Columbia a state within the question, which led to just 29 percent of respondents supporting statehood versus 55 percent opposing it.
-Skelly noted that this could mean that advocates for D.C.
-Statehood should focus on the equality argument in favor of it to win public support, while those that oppose it should focus on the legal constraints.
+Skelly noted that this could mean that advocates for D.C. statehood should focus on the equality argument in favor of it to win public support, while those that oppose it should focus on the legal constraints.

 Timeline

 Voting for the bill in the House of Representatives was along party lines, with Democrats in favor of admitting the District of Columbia as a state and Republicans opposed.
 In response to the passing of the bill in the House, several Republican members of the Senate labeled the legislation as a "power grab" as, in their view, it would give the Democrats an almost guaranteed two seats in the United States Senate, given that the District has voted overwhelmingly Democratic for decades.
 The Trump administration also made clear that, were a bill admitting D.C. as a state to be passed by Congress, President Trump would veto it.

-The election of Joe Biden as President removed the threat of a presidential veto to such a bill, as Biden has declared his support to admitting D.C.
-However, Mitch McConnell, the then-Senate Majority Leader, made it clear that while there remains a Republican majority in the Senate, any D.C. admission bill would not be granted a vote on the floor of the Senate.
+The election of Joe Biden as president removed the threat of a presidential veto to such a bill, as Biden has declared his support to admitting D.C.
+However, Mitch McConnell, the then-Senate majority leader, made it clear that while there remains a Republican majority in the Senate, any D.C. admission bill would not be granted a vote on the floor of the Senate.
 This would require the introduction of a new bill once the new session of Congress began on January 3, 2021.